 |Where:||Mansfield, Nottinghamshire on Stockwell Gate|

-The dole used to be given out at the Old Meeting House on Stockwell Gate but recently it moved slightly to outside Asda along the street (though if the weather is really bad they can always retreat to the chapel).
+The dole used to be given out at the Old Meeting House on Stockwell Gate but recently it moved just slightly along the street (though if the weather is really bad they can always retreat to the chapel).
+We heard it was outside Asda but while there might have been an Asda store on the site at one time, they have moved to a large new store slightly further out of town and that isn’t where the buns are distributed.

 The buns on the photo are NOT the ones from the Dole as I haven’t been yet.